inm-web-labs/inm-labs-component-library/README.md

 ## Changelog

-- 0.0.11 - fixed behaviour of hover/focus when no currency is provided
+- 0.0.13 - updated blur function when no currency is provided